Finleap/engineering.finleap.com/README.md

 # Staging authentication
 The staging site is protected by HTTP Basic Auth, controlled by a Lambda function which is invoked by the CloudFront distribution for each request.

-The Lambda function `arn:aws:lambda:us-east-1:804609905630:function:StagingSiteAuthenticator` is located in the `US-EAST-1` region
+The Lambda function `arn:aws:lambda:us-east-1:XXXXXXXXXXXX:function:StagingSiteAuthenticator` is located in the `US-EAST-1` region

 Username and password are defined in the Lambda function itself:

 Username: `staging`
 Password: `finleap2020`

+# Publishing workflow

+1. Create a new branch as outlined below.
+1. Write your post and check syntax, layout etc on your local system
+1. Push your branch
+1. Your new content will be built and pushed to https://staging.engineering.finleap.com
+1. Check the staging site, then open a pull request
+1. The content of the PR will be checked by the admin team for typos etc
+1. When OK, the PR will be merged to master and your new post will be deployed to the live site at https://engineering.finleap.com

 # Prerequisites
 * (Optional) Local installed version of Homebrew